Chesapeake Bay Bridge–Tunnel: Dimensions

 Among the key features of the Chesapeake Bay Bridge–Tunnel are two 1 mi tunnels beneath the Thimble Shoals and Chesapeake navigation channels and two pairs of side-by-side high-level bridges over two other navigation channels: North Channel Bridge (75 ft clearance) and Fisherman Inlet Bridge (40 ft clearance).
-The remaining portion comprises 12 mi of low-level trestle, 2 mi of causeway, and four man-made islands.
+The remaining portion comprises 12 mi of low-level trestle, 2 mi of causeway, and four artificial islands.

 The CBBT is 17.6 mi long from shore to shore, crossing what is essentially an ocean strait.
 Including land-approach highways, the overall facility is 23 mi long (20 mi from toll plaza to toll plaza) and despite its length, there is a height difference of only 6 in from the south to north end of the bridge–tunnel.

-Man-made islands, each approximately 5.25 acre in size, are located at each end of the two tunnels.
+Artificial islands, each approximately 5.25 acre in size, are located at each end of the two tunnels.
 Between North Channel and Fisherman Inlet, the facility crosses at grade over Fisherman Island, a barrier island that is part of the Eastern Shore of Virginia National Wildlife Refuge administered by the U.S. Fish and Wildlife Service.

 The columns that support the CBBT's trestles—called piles—would stretch for about 100 mi if placed end-to-end, roughly the distance between New York City and Philadelphia.